Tony Hawk to donate photo proceeds to Tyre Nichols fund

 Nichols was a 29-year-old skateboarder, FedEx worker and father to a 4-year-old boy.

-He died Jan.
+He died on Jan.
 10 after police stopped him for what they said was a traffic violation and beat him.
-Video released after pressure from Nichols’ family shows officers holding him down and repeatedly punching, kicking and striking him with a baton as he screamed for his mother.
+Video released after pressure from Nichols’ family shows officers holding him down and repeatedly punching, kicking, and striking him with a baton as he screamed for his mother.